bozheng22/sit725-2021-t2-prac9/README.md

 This is my simple application for leaning javascript and node.js.
-It uses Materialize CSS fo the UI interface, Socket IO for real time communications as well.
+It uses Materialize CSS for the UI interface, Socket IO for real time communications as well.

 After clone the repo, install all the packages by running npm install